Why Did Shakespeare Make Juliet Thirteen Years Old?

 Shakespeare's spelling of names was always approximate (including his own)If “Susan” and “Susanna” strike you as completely different names consider, as Bryson points out in Shakespeare: The World as Stage, in extant documents, Shakespeare never spelt his name the same way twice.
 Ackroyd among others is categorical that “Hamlet” is a variation of the spelling of “Hamnet”—the name of Shakespeare’s son who died at age eleven.
 And, of course, if Shakespeare was following the Brooke poem he should have called his eponymous hero “Romeus” not “Romeo.”
 In short, precision in the spelling of names was not part of Shakespearian culture.
 The dialogue above explicitly tells us that “Susan”—a name we can reasonably surmise that Shakespeare called his own daughter—if she were in the play, would be thirteen.
 How much of a wink and a nod do we need?

-The theme of Romeo and Juliet is hasteOnce the idea that the author was the father of a thirteen-year-old daughter takes hold, it becomes impossible to view the play as anything other than a cautionary tale about the risks of succumbing to enflamed passions, of rushing to hasty judgements, solutions and actions.
+The theme of Romeo and Juliet is hasteOnce the idea that the author was the father of a thirteen-year-old daughter takes hold, it becomes impossible to view the play as anything other than a cautionary tale about the risks of succumbing to enflamed passions, of rushing to hasty judgments, solutions and actions.
 Haste, in a word, is the theme of the play—and haste, in the play, invariably leads to disaster.

 Haste equals disasterMention of the play invariably brings to mind the “balcony scene” but, in context, Romeo and Juliet knew no more than these few minutes of happiness in the entirety of the play.
-From beginning to end in the play their lives were replete with unrelieved anxiety, conflict, and sadness.
+From beginning to end in the play, their lives were replete with unrelieved anxiety, conflict, and sadness.
 Even the consummation of their marriage is unable to alleviate the newfound misery of their existence as they immediately imagine each other “As one dead in the bottom of a tomb.”

 Every major character in the play is guilty of hasteRomeo and Juliet provide the most poignant example but, in this play, every agent acts in haste and shares in the guilt of the disasters it provokes.
-The passionate hatred between the Capulets and Montagues provides the ambience for the drama, but the underlying folly of haste is repeated by each of the characters in turn.
+The passionate hatred between the Capulets and Montagues provides the ambiance for the drama, but the underlying folly of haste is repeated by each of the characters in turn.
 Tybalt is an icon of choler—boundless, unruled, passionate anger.
 Mercutio, as his name suggests, is mercurial.
 Even the Prince is hasty in his declaration that any Capulet or Montague caught fighting in the streets will be put to death, and must retract his declaration when Romeo kills Tybalt.
 Paris pushes to marry thirteen-year-old Juliet and is supported in his haste by Lady Capulet and the Nurse.
-Capulet at first resists this haste, then becomes its most egregious provocateur when he threatens Juliet with abandonment if she refuses to marry in two days time.
+Capulet at first resists this haste, then becomes its most egregious provocateur when he threatens Juliet with abandonment if she refuses to marry in two days' time.
 The tragedy could not have occurred without the active, ill-conceived, precipitous participation of the Nurse and Friar Lawrence.

 Friar Lawrence is ultimately responsible for the tragedyFriar Lawrence is the play’s raisonneur, providing the underlying ratiocination of the entire drama that “they stumble who run fast.”
 In other words, he is the author’s mouthpiece telling us that this play is about haste, but he is also the worst example of the haste which he platitudinously opposes.
 He marries Romeo and Juliet, then proposes that Romeo consummate the marriage, then devises the half-baked plan for Juliet to feign her own death, then fails to ensure that Romeo is informed of the plan, then, worst of all, abandons Juliet in the mausoleum where she eventually commits suicide.
 In short, more than anyone else, Friar Lawrence is responsible for the tragedy, while paying lip service to the reasoning which could have prevented it.

-Some readers might find it odd that Shakespeare made his spokesman the unwitting cause of the tragedy, but self mockery seems a common feature of his plays.
+Some readers might find it odd that Shakespeare made his spokesman the unwitting cause of the tragedy, but self-mockery seems a common feature of his plays.
 The terrible or feeble fathers which populate his plays are clear examples of his self-effacement.
 One particularly visual example is the Shakespeare crest which William Shakespeare commissioned, the motif of which—black diagonal against a yellow background—he mocked mercilessly in his comedy Twelfth Night.
 The butt of endless jokes, Malvolio is lampooned for believing that his Mistress will admire his being “in yellow stockings, and cross-gartered.”

 Maybe my students were right all alongUpon reflection it occurs to me as it often does, maybe my students had it right in the first place.
 Why did Shakespeare make Juliet thirteen years old?
 Because the "real Juliet" was thirteen.
 The "real Juliet" was Susannah Shakespeare.